cseoighe/StopEvol/Figures/README.md

 ```

-Fig. S4.
-Scatterplot showing the results of fitting the stop-extended model to the OrthoMaM alignments.
+**Fig. S4:** Scatterplot showing the results of fitting the stop-extended model to the OrthoMaM alignments.
 The likelihood ratio test statistic ( 2∆lnL ) corresponding to the fit of
 the null model ( φ = 1) compared to the alternative model ( φ a free parameter) is plotted against the maximum likelihood estimate of φ .
 The horizontal line shows the critical
 value of the χ 2 distribution with one degree of freedom and the vertical line shows φ = 1 .